-RAID 5 vs RAID10 has been discussed for ages; its common knowledge that RAID10 offers better performance – but how much depends on the actual implementation and hardware.
+RAID 5 vs RAID10 has been discussed for ages; its common knowledge that RAID10 offers better performance – but how much depends on the actual implementation, hardware and use-case.

 I just got a Server with 4 x 16TB of disks, all brand new, and decided to give it a test to find out if the performance gains of raid 10 justify the smaller usable disk space.
 We plan to use it as a Backup-Server so our workload is mostly sequential write.

 All tests are executed using fio with iodepth=32 direct=1 ioengine=libaio refill_buffers and a time limit of 60 seconds. the sequential read and write tests are done with 1024k block size and 1 process.
 The random read/write tests with 4k block size and 4 processes.
 For testing, a 30GB partition on the start of each disk is used.
 The Linux kernel version is 5.10.